by Ken Sehested

 After decades of diplomatic wrangling, Britain agreed in 1997 to return sovereignty of Hong Kong to China, with the provision of what is called the “One Country, Two Systems” treaty provision, permitting Hong Kong’s powerful international banking and free market institutions to continue, but under a governing body sympathetic to Beijing’s interests.

 1. Drug cartels didn’t originate in Latin America.

 2. When you hear the “America first” demand to bring back American companies’ jobs from abroad (including from China), remember: China (and other countries) didn’t steal these jobs.
 US corporate managers sent them abroad in order to be more profitable.
-A bunch of consumer good we consume will cost more if those jobs come back.
+A bunch of consumer goods we consume will cost more if those jobs come back.

 3. China is undoubtedly attempting to challenge US geopolitical and economic influence in the Asia-Pacific region.
 Yet China’s escalating military budget is still less than a quarter of the Pentagon’s budget, even though its population is 4.5 times ours.